CeciliaSwe/portfolio-2nd/README.md

 	* Used to generate the screenshots for responsive design.
 * [Favicon](https://favicon.io/)
 	* Used to generate the questionmark favicon

 ##### Return to [top]

 ## Testing
-Testing is required on the JavaScript quiz game created for Portfolio Project 2.
+Testing is required on the JavaScript quiz game.
 All features and user stories documented in the README are to be tested.

 ### Validation
 The W3C Markup Validator, W3C CSS Validator Services and JSHint will be used to validate the code.
 All pages of the final website passed validation without relevant errors or warnings (see comments for JShint below).